Local Studies books and pamphlets have now been added to the online library catalogue, click onto the Catalogue link above.

 Some items you will be familiar with, others we hope to introduce you to!

-The book will be on display throughout March in the Centre for Local Studies.
+The book will be on display during June, in the Centre for Local Studies.

 You might enjoy exploring previous books of the month.
 You can do this below.
 Just select a title you would like to find out more about and click on the link.